 Always wash your hands before doing the following procedures.
 Use germ-free methods during the making up procedure and during

-Use only the materials provided in the box for dissolving the BeneFIX powder with the sodium chloride solution and then injecting
+Use only the materials provided in the pack for dissolving the BeneFIX powder with the sodium chloride solution and then injecting

 the BeneFIX solution.